osg-htc/docs/docs/common/yum.md

             root@host # yum install https://repo.opensciencegrid.org/osg/3.6/osg-3.6-el7-release-latest.rpm

-        !!! danger "Before considering an upgrade to OSG 3.6&hellip;" OSG 3.6 is under active development and is not currently supported for production use.

-            Due to potentially disruptive changes in protocols, contact your VO(s) to verify that they support token-based authentication and/or HTTP-based data transfer before considering an upgrade to OSG 3.6.
+        !!! danger "Before considering an upgrade to OSG 3.6&hellip;" Due to potentially disruptive changes in protocols, contact your VO(s) to verify that they support token-based authentication and/or HTTP-based data transfer before considering an upgrade to OSG 3.6.
             If your VO(s) don't support these new protocols or you don't know which protocols your VO(s) support,